Change Spotlight preferences on Mac

 List of categories

-Select the categories you want to include in Spotlight search results; deselect those you don’t want to include.
+Select the categories you want to include in Spotlight search results; unselect those you don’t want to include.

 By default, Spotlight results include Spotlight Suggestions.

-Select the checkbox to show Spotlight Suggestions in results when you look up a word.
+Select the tick box to show Spotlight Suggestions in results when you look up a word.

-If you don’t want your Look Up search queries and Spotlight Suggestions usage data sent to Apple, deselect the “Allow Spotlight Suggestions in Look Up” checkbox, then in the list deselect the Spotlight Suggestions checkbox.
-When the checkboxes are not selected, Spotlight searches only the contents of your Mac, and Look Up searches only the dictionary on your Mac.
+If you don’t want your Look up search queries and Spotlight Suggestions usage data sent to Apple, deselect the "Allow Spotlight Suggestions in Look up" tick box, then in the list deselect the Spotlight Suggestions tick box.
+When the tick boxes are not selected, Spotlight searches only the contents of your Mac and Look up searches only the dictionaries on your Mac.

 List of locations